 Believe it or not, your dishwasher can also be used as a sex toy washer.
 Whether you want to wash your dildos with you dishes is up to you.
-Either way, simply place them on the top rack, add a little dishwasher soap, and let 'er rip!
-Keep in mind that this method shouldn't be used for toys that have batteries, and some toys may not hold up to the extreme heat of the sanitization cycle.
+Either way, simply place them on the top rack and let 'er rip!
+Keep in mind that this method shouldn't be used for toys that have batteries - rechargeable or not, and some toys may not hold up to the extreme heat of the sanitization cycle.

 Good For: Toys without batteries and toys made from heat-resistant non-porous materials, like silicone, glass and metal.